{hyenaR}:{drat} to access the current (stable) version of {hyenaR}.

 Start with this data…

-…and find the sum and mean reproductive success and number of individuals (using n()
+…and find the sum and mean reproductive success and number of individuals (using n()) in each clan.

 Start with this data…